A practical guide on how to automate Freshdesk (and save hours every week)

 This video demonstrates how Freshdesk automations can streamline your customer support workflows.

-Don’t try to automate your entire support operation on day one.
-Pick one or two high-volume, low-effort issues, like all those "where is my order?" questions, and build an automation for that.
+Start small, then build Don't try to automate your entire support operation on day one.
+Pick one or two high-volume issues, like all those "where is my order?" questions, and build an automation for that.
 Once you see it working well, you can slowly expand to more complex topics.
 This is a core idea behind eesel AI, which lets you roll out automation for specific issues.

-Whether you’re using simple rules or a smart AI, the quality of your answers depends on the quality of your knowledge base.
+Your automation is only as good as your knowledge Whether you’re using native rules or a smart AI, the quality of your answers depends on the quality of your knowledge base.
 Keep your help center articles, macros, and internal guides up to date.
 A tool like eesel AI can even help by spotting unanswered questions and showing you where the gaps are in your documentation.

-Nothing is more annoying for a customer than getting stuck with a bot that can’t help and offers no escape.
-Make sure every automation has a clear, simple, and quick way to hand things off to a human agent. eesel AI’s customizable workflows give you total control over when and how tickets are passed to your team.
+Avoid the frustrating robot loop Ensure every automation has a clear, simple, and quick way to hand things off to a human agent if needed. eesel AI's customizable workflows give you total control over when and how tickets are passed to your team, ensuring a smooth customer experience.

-Automation isn’t a one-and-done project.
+Don't "set it and forget it" Automation isn't a one-and-done project.
 You should regularly check in on how your automations are performing, look at the analytics, and read customer feedback to find ways to improve.
 The goal is to keep fine-tuning your workflows over time.

 From manual work to intelligent workflows